marianozunino/marianozunino/README.md

  Last Updated on 03/08/2023 00:36:01 UTC
 <!--END_SECTION:waka-->

-**Beware:** As I said, these stats dont mean anything, they are just fun to look at, so don't take them too seriously.
+**Please Note**: Some statistics, like the use of Lua, might be skewed because I use it for my Neovim configuration.

-For instance, I don't really code in Lua, I just use it for my Neovim configuration, but it's still might show up in my stats 🤷‍♂️
+Remember, these stats are just for fun and don't carry any serious implications!